Extending a K2s Cluster

 Using scp and password

-Linux New Node
+Target Linux Node

 scp -o StrictHostKeyChecking=no %USERPROFILE%\.ssh\k2s\id_rsa.pub <usernameOfNode>@<IpAddressOfNode>:/tmp/temp_k2s.pub